-On May 30, 2024, the Company announced that it has executed a binding term sheet with Appian Capital Advisory LLP ("Appian") to sell a 2.25% gross revenue royalty on its Bandeira Deposit in exchange for an upfront cash consideration of US\$20,000,000 with an option for the Company to fully buy-back the royalty within the first five years for a fee of US\$67,500,000.
-The closing and funding of this royalty are subject to the execution of a definitive agreement between the Company and Appian.
-Funding is subject to customary conditions precedent, including the finalization and execution of documentation and the provision of legal opinions.
+On July 18, 2024, the Company completed a definitive royalty agreement with Appian Capital Advisory LLP ("Appian").
+The Company, through its subsidiary, Lithium Ionic Bandeira Corp., granted an affiliate of Appian a 2.25% gross revenue royalty in exchange for upfront consideration of US\$20,000,000.
+The Company intends to use the proceeds to advance the development and construction of the Bandeira Lithium Project.
+The agreement stipulates an option to fully buy-back the Royalty within the first five years for a fee of US\$67,500,000.
+The royalty obligations will be secured by charges and share pledges over substantially all current and future assets relating to the Bandeira Project.